Alabama couple charged with chemical endangerment of children - NewsBreak

 After a search warrant, they found illegal drugs inside the home.

-They also charged Sara Louise Hawkins, 36, of Dothan with one count of second-degree possession of marijuana, and five counts of chemical endangerment of a child.
+Sara Louise Hawkins, 36, of Dothan, was also charged with one count of second-degree possession of marijuana and five counts of chemical endangerment of a child.

 Beasley’s bond was set at $15,300 and Hawkins’s bond was set at $12,500.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.